Early Years Pupil Premium

 The SENDco and the Early Intervention team have worked towards children with SEND attending Forest School through ‘SEND Forest School’.
 This has enabled children with SEND to attend Big Forest School as they have the same passion for being outdoors and the right to play.

 How will we measure the impact of the Forest School experience on children’s learning?

 Our Forest School Teachers keep a careful record of the Forest School experience and liaise with the Key worker for each eligible child.
 The Forest School Experience is a key part of each pupil’s portfolio.
 Photos, conversations and key learning moments for each child are recorded and progress noted for consideration at our termly progress meetings and nursery data collection.

-We are expecting that for the academic year 2018 –19, the Forest School experience will benefit our EYPP pupils in all the 7 areas of the EYFS – but particularly: Physical Development, Communication and Language and Personal, Social and Emotional Development .
+In the academic year 2018 –19, the Forest School experience benefited our EYPP pupils in all the 7 areas of the EYFS – particularly: Physical Development, Communication and Language and Personal, Social and Emotional Development.

 How and when do we review the use of our Pupil Premium?

-We will look at the progress of Forest School EYPP pupils and consider the impact of the experience at the end of the Summer Term.
-Progress Data for the EYPP pupils will be compared with non EYPP pupils.
-Our findings will be published in an end of year report.
+We look at the progress of Forest School EYPP pupils and consider the impact of the experience at the end of the Summer Term in each year.
+This is also discussed on an annual basis at the finance committee of QPEYF.